rotomax/Lords-bot-Shield_assist/LBshare/README.md

 ## ⚠ Disclaimer

-This is a **community hobby project**.
+This is a **personal hobby project**.
 It is not affiliated with, endorsed by, or supported by IGG or Lords Mobile.
 Automating gameplay may violate the game's Terms of Service.
 By using this software you accept all risk to your account.
 The authors and contributors accept no responsibility